 Highlights of the Draft Tax Code Bill

-2. Reintroduces wealth tax and capital gains tax, albeit at lower levels
+1. Lowers the incidence of tax on corporate and individual incomes 2.
+Reintroduces wealth tax and capital gains tax, albeit at lower levels

 3. Scope of income tax expanded to include value of perks, gifts, profit in lieu of salary and capital gains but excludes farm income.